nielsdoorn/nielsdoorn.github.io/index.md

 My Orcid ID is: [0000-0002-0680-4443](https://orcid.org/0000-0002-0680-4443).

-### Twitter
+### Mastadon

-I sometimes toot about my research on my mastadon account <a rel="me" href="https://mastodon.online/@niels76">@niels76@mastodon.online</a> about my research, but more often about other things that interest me, or that fill me with wonder.
+I sometimes toot about my research on my Mastadon account <a rel="me" href="https://mastodon.online/@niels76">@niels76@mastodon.online</a> about my research, but more often about other things that interest me, or that fill me with wonder.

 ### GitHub